Joseph Skipsey: Birth and early life

-Joseph Skipsey was born in Percy Village (generally known after the name of the colliery Percy Main), in the Parish of Tynemouth on 17 March 1832.
+Skipsey was born in Percy Village (generally known after the name of the colliery Percy Main), in the Parish of Tynemouth on 17 March 1832.
 He was the eighth and final child of Cuthbert, an overman at Percy Main Colliery, and Isabella Skipsey.

-Joseph Skipsey's life was touched by tragedy at an early age when his father, Cuthbert, was shot dead on 8 July 1832.
-In the wake of a long and bitter miners' strike tensions in the Great Northern Coalfield were running high and on the Sunday evening, an affray occurred between a group of miners and armed special constables.
+Skipsey's life was touched by tragedy at an early age when his father, Cuthbert, was shot dead on 8 July 1832.
+In the wake of a long and bitter miners' strike, tensions in the Great Northern Coalfield were running high and on the Sunday evening, an affray occurred between a group of miners and armed special constables.
 Cuthbert Skipsey, a man of influence within the community, stepped forward in an attempt to defuse the situation.
 One of the special constables, George Weddell, pushed him away and shot him with his pistol, Cuthbert died immediately.
 Weddell was arrested, tried, found guilty of manslaughter, and sentenced to six months hard labour.

-Like many children of that era, Joseph Skipsey started work in the local pit at the age of seven as a trapper.
+Like many children of that era, Skipsey started work in the local pit at the age of seven as a trapper.
 In order to break the boredom of the long hours in darkness, Skipsey taught himself to read and write by copying the text from discarded newspapers, adverts, playbills and other printed materials in chalk onto the wooden door he worked at.
 As his abilities grew Skipsey began, like many other working-class writers, to read canonical writers and was deeply influenced by Shakespeare, Robert Burns, John Milton and Goethe, with Milton's Paradise Lost having a profound influence over him.
 In an interview he gave to The Pall Mall Gazette in 1889, Skipsey told the newspaper that his first attempts at creating verse came when the older boys in the pit would sing incomplete versions of popular songs.
 Feeling frustration at these half-remembered songs, Skipsey would fill them out with his own words to match the rhythms and the rhymes he picked up.
 From here he began to write his own verses and poems before finally committing them to paper and, ultimately, to print.

 Marriage and family

 In 1852 he walked to London in his search for work and found employment there on the railways.
 It was here that he met his bride-to-be, his landlady Sarah Ann Fendley.
 They returned North and he found a job at Choppington, and then Pembroke Colliery, near Sunderland.

-Joseph Skipsey married Sarah, from Watlington, Norfolk, in December 1868 and she bore him five sons (including Joseph b.
+Skipsey married Sarah, from Watlington, Norfolk, in December 1868.
+They had five sons (including Joseph b.
 1869 and Cuthbert b.
 1872) and three daughters (including Elizabeth Ann b.
-1860 and who was living at Harraton at the time of her father’s death).
+1860 and who was living at Harraton at the time of her father's death).
 The three named children were the only ones to outlive their father.